 • Ability to honorably harvest and process plants (decoctions, oils, tinctures, etc.)

-• Ability to make fire and to “rock boil.”
+• Ability to make fire, cook over an open fire, and to “rock boil.”

 • Make rope from stinging nettle, cedar bark, roots and branches.

-• Make a medicine pouch and an herbal sachet.
+• Make a medicine pouch to fill with your personal herbs.

 • Using a map and compass so as not to get lost when wildcrafting.